Hairstyles of the Damned: Plot summary

 An introspective person, Brian becomes increasingly aware of the class differences and racism in his town when the junior prom becomes segregated as the black and white students can't agree on the theme song.
-Gretchen and Kim make fun of the black students for pitching a fit but Brian defends them, saying that as outsiders, they are just doing what punks are doing—creating their own space where they can be happy.
+Gretchen and Kim make fun of the black students for pitching a fit but Brian defends them, saying that as outsiders, they are just doing what punks are doing: creating their own space where they can be happy.
 Brian becomes friends with another skater named Nick and the two spend their free time breaking into cars and scamming people to make money.
-Brian's feelings for Gretchen returns but she turns him down again.
+Brian's feelings for Gretchen return but she turns him down again.
 After a disastrous date at prom, Brian picks Gretchen up with his rented limo and the two grab breakfast, as friends.

 In the last few months of school, a fight breaks out between rival schools and Bobby B. is expelled for hitting another student with a weapon, much to the disappointment of his friends.

 The final part of the book takes place at a Halloween party where Brian looks at the party goers and realizes that regardless of the categories they are put into (black, white, jock, punk, etc.), they are all trying to figure out their identity in the world.
-Brian kisses a girl at the party but later ditches her in favor leaving the party with Gretchen when the cops come.
+Brian kisses a girl at the party, but later ditches her in favor leaving the party with Gretchen when the cops come.
 Even though he still loves Gretchen, he is happy to sit with her as her friend.

+Reception

+Donna Seaman, writing for Booklist, called Hairstyles of the Damned "a funny, hard-rocking first-person tale of teenage angst and discovery" and highlighted how Meno "revels in the massive confusion and helpless bravado of adolescence".
+Publishers Weekly similarly discussed how "Meno ably explores Brian's emotional uncertainty and his poignant youthful search for meaning".
+They described Brian as a "a sympathetic narrator and a prime example of awkward adolescence".

+Despite an overall positive review, Seaman noted that "Meno fails to dig deeply".
+Conversely, Publishers Weekly found that Meno "deals honestly with teenage violence—though Gretchen's fights have a certain slapstick quality, Brian's occasional bouts of anger and destruction seem very real".
+However, they noted that the book "doesn't have much of a plot".